-The credit for current income tax expenses is based on the loss for the year adjusted for any non-assessable or disallowed items.
+The credit for current income tax benefit is based on the profit/(loss) for the year adjusted for any non-assessable or disallowed items.
 It is calculated using tax rates that have been enacted or are substantively enacted by the balance date.